-Food Safety Modernization Act (FSMA) Produce Safety Rule federal regulations for those who grow, harvest, pack and hold produce; many beginning farmers will not need to comply with the full set of regulations; however, it is important for growers to be aware of the laws, know their coverage status and understand how it could change in the future
+Food Safety Modernization Act (FSMA) Produce Safety Rule

+Federal regulations for those who grow, harvest, pack and hold produce.
+Many beginning farmers will not need to comply with the full set of regulations; however, it is important for growers to be aware of the laws, know their coverage status and understand how it could change in the future.

-Farm Food Safety Plan or Manual a written document that outlines the farm's policies and procedures for food safety; it may also include recordkeeping logs or other supporting documents
+Farm Food Safety Plan or Manual

+A written document that outlines the farm's policies and procedures for food safety; it may also include recordkeeping logs or other supporting documents.

-Food Safety Policy a statement that explains what the farm will do to achieve a desired food safety outcome; for example, a farm may have a policy that employees may not work if they are sick in order to prevent the spread of foodborne illness
+Food Safety Policy

+A statement that explains what the farm will do to achieve a desired food safety outcome.
+For example, a farm may have a policy that prohibits employees from working if they are sick to prevent the spread of foodborne illness.